Jordan Rhodes

-Jordan Luke Rhodes (born 5 February 1990) is a Scottish professional footballer who plays as a striker for Championship club Huddersfield Town and the Scottish national team.
+Jordan Luke Rhodes (born 5 February 1990) is a former professional footballer who played as a striker.
+He is currently the loans manager at Blackburn Rovers.
+Born in England, he represented the Scotland national team.

 He started his career at Ipswich Town and after loan spells at Oxford United, Rochdale and Brentford he joined Huddersfield Town.
 In the 2011–12 season, he was the top scorer in England with 36 league goals, breaking Huddersfield's club record for most league goals scored in a season.

 In August 2012, he became English football's most expensive player outside the top flight when he joined Blackburn Rovers for an £8 million fee, equalling Blackburn's record transfer fee.
 In 2016, Rhodes joined Middlesbrough, briefly featuring in the Premier League.
 The following year he signed for Sheffield Wednesday.
 His season-long loan with Norwich City began in July 2018.
 After being released by Sheffield Wednesday in May 2021, he re-signed for former club Huddersfield Town.

+In the summer of 2024, he moved on a free transfer to Blackpool, where he had been on loan the previous season.

 Born in England, Rhodes opted to play for Scotland, for whom he had become eligible through school attendance while his father Andy Rhodes played as a goalkeeper for Scottish football clubs.
 Rhodes has represented Scotland at both U-21 level and as a full international.

 Early life

-Rhodes was born in Oldham, Greater Manchester, while his father, English footballer Andy Rhodes, was playing for Oldham Athletic.
-Rhodes senior moved to Scotland later that year when he joined Dunfermline Athletic and stayed in Scotland until 1998 also playing for St Johnstone and Airdrieonians.
+Rhodes was born in Oldham, Greater Manchester, while his father, English goalkeeper Andy Rhodes, was playing for Oldham Athletic.
+Rhodes senior moved to Scotland later that year, when he joined Dunfermline Athletic, and stayed in Scotland until 1998, also playing for St Johnstone and Airdrieonians.

 Andy Rhodes joined Ipswich Town as a coach in 2004.
 Jordan Rhodes attended Kesgrave High School in Ipswich through his secondary school years where he was scouted and recruited by Ipswich Town in 2004.